 In addition, the executive is entitled to receive a pro rata portion of his or her target bonus for the fiscal year in which termination occurs.
-The executive is also entitled to receive continuation of major medical, dental and other welfare benefits for 24 months following termination (36 months in the case of the named executive officers other than Mr. Walker).
+The executive is also entitled to receive continuation of major medical, dental and other welfare benefits for 24 months following termination (36 months in the case of the named executive officers).
 The agreements provide for immediate vesting of retirement benefits upon termination and certain other ancillary benefits.